cbeggs615/StatsSnap/context/design/tools/api-generation/SportsStatsAPI.md/steps/response.01ca4c02.md

  *            teams belonging to that sport inherit those stat types and maintain their own current values */ export default class SportsStatsConcept {
+  // --- Type Definitions for internal use and generic parameters ---
+  // These map directly to the 'state' description in the concept and the generic parameters.

+  type Source = ID; // Opaque ID for the data source type Stat = ID;   // Opaque ID for a specific statistic (e.g., "goals", "assists") type Data = unknown; // Generic data type, can be any value that MongoDB can store (string, number, object, etc.)

+  /**
+   * Represents a TeamStats entry in the database.
+   * Corresponds to: "a set of TeamStats with a name String, a Sport" */ interface TeamStatsDocument {
+    _id: ID;       // Unique ID for this TeamStats entry
+    name: string;  // The name of the team (e.g., "Lakers")
+    sport: ID;     // The ID of the associated Sport (e.g., "NBA-Basketball") }

+  /**
+   * Represents a Sport entry in the database.
+   * Corresponds to: "a set of Sports with a name String, a Source, a KeyStats set of Stats" */ interface SportsDocument {
+    _id: ID;         // Unique ID for this Sport entry
+    name: string;    // The name of the sport (e.g., "Basketball", "Football")
+    source: Source;  // An opaque ID referencing where the data for this sport *might* originate or be categorized.
+                     // The concept itself does not interpret this ID for external fetching.
+    keyStats: Stat[]; // A list of Stat IDs considered "key" for this sport.
+  }

+  /**
+   * Internal collection to store actual statistical values for teams and their stats.
+   * This collection is necessary to fulfill the `fetchTeamStats` action while adhering to
+   * the "Completeness of functionality" principle, meaning the concept must manage its own data.
+   * However, the concept's public actions, as specified, do not include an action to populate this
+   * `statValues` collection.
+In a complete system, `syncs` would typically call an internal
+   * or a system action (like `_setStatValue` below) to update these values from external sources.
+   */
+  interface StatValueDocument {
+    _id: ID;         // Unique ID for this stat value entry
+    teamStatId: ID;  // Reference to the _id of the associated TeamStatsDocument
+    sportId: ID;     // Redundant but useful for indexing/querying, reference to SportsDocument._id
+    statId: Stat;    // The ID of the statistic (e.g., "points", "assists")
+    value: Data;     // The actual data value for the statistic }

   // MongoDB Collections for the concept's state private teams: Collection<TeamStatsDocument>;
   private sports: Collection<SportsDocument>;